 Lay the Foundation

-On the first card, write SUBJECT
+On the first card, write SUBJECTOn the second card, write VERB

 On the third card, write OBJECT